Blog icon

 This includes the use of ocean colour, Synthetic Aperture Radars (SAR), and occasionally thermal, satellite sensors mostly from the European Space Agency’s Sentinel satellite missions.

-- 2023 research article in Marine Pollution Bulletin and its associated Sentinel-1 SAR-specific deep learning training/testing dataset composed of binary chips (oi, no-oil) for feature detection-based models training or validation.
+Scope of the project and outcomes can be found at the following links (all in open access) CSIRO ECOS article in 2016 and in 2020; 2020 CSIRO internal report and 2023 research article in Marine Pollution Bulletin and its associated Sentinel-1 SAR-specific deep learning training/testing dataset composed of binary chips (oi, no-oil) for feature detection-based models training or validation.

-• Water quality monitoring in Australia's coastal waters, in particular Northern Australia (the Darwin - Van Diemen Gulf region) and the Great Barrier Reef (the multi-agency research partnership eReefs ).
+I am currently working on the water quality monitoring of Australia's coastal waters, in particular Northern Australia (the Darwin - Van Diemen Gulf region) and the Great Barrier Reef (the multi-agency research partnership eReefs ).

 Please visit my ResearchGate profile for more information.